- Real Estate Sales -

 the mortgage is discharged.

-It is my practice to personally attend at the Registry Office
+It is my practice to personally attend to all of

 Legal Fees: